theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 {{< tweet 1244145852773515264 >}}

-The virus is airborne.
+But the tweet is from March 2020.
+According to newer findings, _the virus is airborne_.
 But based on what I understand, taking a walk in the park is still safe, given conditions like a small number of people, great air circulation, people wearing masks, etc.

 Caution is necessary.
 Talk to your doctor to know more.
 I am neither a medical professional, nor a specialist in this area.
-Based on what I have understood from the doctors I have spoken to, taking a walk in the park is safe; transmission that way is highly unlikely.
+Based on what I have understood from the doctors I have spoken to, taking a walk in the park is safe; transmission that way is highly unlikely, provided you handle your personal protection.

-Again, if you watched the video clip above, you will understand.
+Again, watch the video clip above, you will understand.

 ## Antibacterial soap